 How I got here

-Near the beginning of my career, I was lucky enough to work for the largest corporate internet provider in the world during the dot-com boom.
-People external to the company used to say to us “we’ve heard three months in UUNET is like a year in any other company!".
+Near the beginning of my career, I was lucky enough to work for the largest corporate internet service provider in the world during the dot-com boom.
+People external to the company used to say to us “we’ve heard three months in UUNET is like a year in any other company!”.
 With hindsight, I would say a month was more like a year.
 It was the most compressed and accelerated learning experience of my career, and it was fantastic.

-I then spent 15 years freelancing and consulting, mainly on infrastructure architecture and engineering, with almost a decade of that time in investment banking.
+I then spent 15 years freelancing and consulting, mainly on infrastructure architecture and engineering, with almost a decade of that time on projects in investment banking.
 Designing large-scale infrastructures that simply cannot go wrong was interesting.

 With a couple of decades of experience under my belt, I realised I’d become more interested in how technology helped people, rather than the tech itself.
 I enjoyed bridging the tech I understood with the people trying to use it.
 I joined an automation software startup when the company was a little over a year old, and moved into a commercial role.
 After a year of running the European side of that business we were acquired by Red Hat.
 During this time I also took a keen interest in building companies — how you set, nurture, and maintain a culture.
 How to support innovation, yet maintain trust and stability.
 Tricky balancing acts that are about people, not technology.